Nearly everyone has experienced what it feels like to be anxious. Sweaty palms. Faster heartbeat. You know how it feels.

 How is this possible?
 At our centers, we will balance the neurotransmitters, hormones, and the immune system to help reduce your anxiety.

-Additionally, there are several alternative treatments for anxiety disorders, including:
+Additionally, we offer a number of alternative treatments for anxiety disorders, including:

-herbal remedies including valerian, vitamin B12, fish oil, chamomile, inositol, kava, passionflower, St. John’s Wort, and theanine
+herbal remedies including: valerian, ashwagandha, vitamin B12, fish oil, chamomile, inositol, kava, passionflower, St. John’s Wort, and theanine

 stress and relaxation techniques